-Individuals who have not lived in New York state for at least one year before first enrolling at SUNY Cortland or who intend to return to a principal residence outside New York state at the end of their studies here are eligible for out-of-state tuition rates.
+Individuals who have not established their domicile in New York state for at least one year before first enrolling at SUNY Cortland, or who intend to return to a principal residence outside New York state at the end of their studies here are eligible for out-of-state tuition rates.

 The SUNY system was designed to provide quality educational access to qualified residents of New York state.
 SUNY residency standards require that students have established a domicile, a principal and permanent home to which one always intends to return, as opposed to temporary residence incidental to community college or university attendance.
 A person may have many residences but only one domicile.